speak-to-an-attorenyColorado High Net Worth Divorce Attorney

 A QDRO (Qualified Domestic Relations Order) is a legal order issued by a court that directs a retirement plan administrator to distribute all or a portion of a retirement account to a former spouse or dependent as part of a divorce or separation settlement.
 A QDRO is necessary when a retirement account is considered a marital asset subject to division in a divorce or legal separation.
 Without a QDRO, the transfer of the retirement account to the former spouse or dependent would be treated as a taxable distribution to the account owner, and the recipient would be subject to early withdrawal penalties.
 A QDRO allows for a tax-free transfer of a portion of the account to the recipient, who can then roll it over into their own retirement account.
 It’s important to note that not all retirement accounts require a QDRO.
 Only retirement accounts that are subject to ERISA (Employee Retirement Income Security Act), such as 401(k)s and pension plans, require a QDRO.
 IRA accounts, for example, do not require a QDRO.

-Call one of our seasoned Colorado divorce attorneys today for a free telephone consultation on your high net worth divorce issues at 303-688-3045.
+Call Marc Patoile or one of our seasoned Colorado divorce attorneys today for a free telephone consultation on your high net worth divorce issues at 303-688-3045.

 Awards-Home-Practice-Areas